Vismajor/cisco_python_taster/README.md

 print("Rebecca: Good to meet you James!")
 ```

-something is not DRY (Don't Repeat Yourself).
+This does not feel DRY (Don't Repeat Yourself).
 Names are repeated a lot.
 We could extract them to two variables, you have seen this already:

 ```python
 person1 = "Rebecca"